wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   <div class="hw-image"><img style="padding: 20px;" src="/assets/images/ha/hardware/ikea_gu10.jpg"></div>
   <div class="hw-info">
     <h4>Ikea Tradfri GU10 dimmable led</h4>
     <p>What can you do wrong with a €7 smart light?
 Not much.
 These lights are very good as a basic lights for rooms that do not need more than dimming.
-I did have some problems with some of these, like flickering when they were off or not wanting to connect to my hub.</p>
+I did have some problems with some of these though, like flickering when they were off or not wanting to connect to my hub.</p>
     <p>The Tradfri hub is not required as it connects to my <a href="https://amzn.to/2Tov8cQ" rel="nofollow">ConBee</a>.
 An alternative is to run <a href="https://github.com/Koenkk/zigbee2mqtt">Zigbee2mqtt</a>.</p>

     <div class="review">
-      <p><b>Pros:</b> Cheapest Zigbee light available.
+      <p><b>Pros:</b> Great entry-level light.
+One of the cheapest Zigbee lights available.
 Decent light quality.
 Good value for your money.</p>
       <p><b>Cons:</b> Dimming capabilities are moderate, 1% brightness of this light is 10% of a comparable Hue light.
 Had some problems with faulty bulbs.</p>
     </div>
   </div>